How Many Sides To A Cube

 3. Vertices: A cube has eight vertices.
 Each vertex is a point where three edges and three faces meet.

 Mathematically, the cube is a special case of a rectangular cuboid (also known as a rectangular prism) where all sides are of equal length.
-This means that if we denote the length of an edge of the cube as a, then all edges have the same length a, and all faces have the same area a².
+Basically, if we denote the length of an edge of the cube as a, then all edges have the same length a, and all faces have the same area a².
 The volume V of a cube is given by V = a³, and the surface area A is given by A = 6a².
 These simple formulas make the cube an accessible starting point for studying more complex three-dimensional shapes.

 The cube also has a high degree of symmetry.
 It has several axes of rotational symmetry, meaning it can be rotated about these axes without changing its appearance.
 Specifically, it has: